jcu-eresearch/matrix-helpers/README.md

     git clone https://github.com/jcu-eresearch/matrix-helpers.git

-If you want to run the scripts, install `shyaml` for metadata parsing, via:
+If you want to run the scripts, run the following:

-    brew install shyaml  # Mac
+    scripts/construct install-deps

-    pip install shyaml   # Everything else
+We currently support macOS and Debian-based environments.
+Contributions for dependency installation elsewhere are welcomed.

 To get started, ensure you don't think about Matrix as a traditional CMS where you're able to edit content and create sites out of the box.
 It's